pbrucla/cyber-instancer/README.md

 - `dev`: Enables some developer debugging api endpoints.
 Do not enable in production.
 - `url`: URL to the instancer.
 - `challenge_host`: IP or hostname that points to the kube cluster.
 Usually same as `url` but without http(s)
+- `rctf_mode`: boolean; whether or not the instancer is integrated into [our custom fork of rctf](https://github.com/pbrucla/rctf-cyber-platform).
+This will disable registration, disable team database capabilities, disables generating login urls on the instancer directly, and redirects back to the rctf platform when appropriate instead of to instancer pages.
+Defaulted to false, but we generally only use the instancer in rctf mode, so standalone mode will not be tested as thoroughly
+- `rctf_url`: url to the instancer.
+Only applies if in rctf mode
+- `session_length`: number of seconds that a session is active (or 3600 \* number of hours).
+Defaults to one day.

 ### k3s.yaml